5 Credit Cards You Should Never Close

 4. Don't close your oldest credit card account.

-Closing out old credit cards shortens your credit history.
+Closing out old credit cards shortens your average credit age, which is 15% of your credit score.
 Lenders tend to view borrowers with short credit histories as riskier than borrowers with longer histories.
 Closing your oldest credit card won't impact your credit score immediately.
 But, once the credit card falls off your credit report several years down the road, you might see an unexpected credit score drop.

 5. Don't close the credit card with the best terms.